Portfolio Development 2019

 Portrait Sculpture – OLD

-SJAC is thrilled to welcome back classically-trained artist and educator Melissa Kennedy!
+'Claudia' - Melissa Kennedy SJAC is thrilled to welcome back classically-trained artist and educator Melissa Kennedy!
 This summer, Melissa offers a special week-long portrait sculpting course.
 Combining demos and lots of hands-on sculpting time, students will work through observing a live model.
-Melissa will help you to make the most of time-tested classical methods in sculpting the human face: – setting up a portrait in …
+Melissa will help you to make the most of time-tested classical methods

 NBCCD: Expo 2019